truenas/documentation/content/CORE/UserRecommends/OpenVPN.md

 Choose the certificate and Root CA we previously installed.
-The rest of the parameters are found in the OpenVPN configuration file In "Additional parameters" you can add options that are in the configuration files, like the TLS key for authentication or user login/password
+The rest of the parameters are found in the OpenVPN configuration file.
+In "Additional parameters" you can add options that are in the configuration files, like the TLS key for authentication or user login/password.

 ![OpenVPNServiceConfigure](/images/UserProvided/OpenVPNServiceConfigure.png "OpenVPN Service Configure")

 ## Start the service

-Start the service (check automatically if needed)
+Start the service (check automatically if needed).

 ![OpenVPNServiceStart](/images/UserProvided/OpenVPNServiceStart.png "OpenVPN Service Start")

-Test if the connection is working using curl ifconfig.me in a terminal for example (it should give you the IP from the VPN connection and not from your "local" connection, turn the OpenVPN client service on and off to see the difference)
+Test if the connection is working using curl ifconfig.me in a terminal for example (it should give you the IP from the VPN connection and not from your "local" connection, turn the OpenVPN client service on and off to see the difference).

-Logs of the OpenVPN client can be found in <file>/var/log/messages</file> and <file>/var/log/daemon</file>
+Logs of the OpenVPN client can be found in <file>/var/log/messages</file> and <file>/var/log/daemon</file>.